pegasus-isi/pegasus/doc/sphinx/migration.rst

-In addition, 5.0 has a new Python API developed from the grounds up that in addition to generating the abstract workflow and all the catalogs, allows you to plan, submit, monitor, analyze and generate statistics of your workflow.
+In addition, 5.0 has a new Python API developed from the grounds up that in addition to generating the abstract workflow and all the catalogs, allows you to plan, submit, monitor, analyze, and generate statistics of your workflow.

 To use this new API refer to the :ref:`moving-from-dax3`.